-In the next few weeks we will be releasing a report containing our findings and identifying a number of practical steps advice providers can take to improve the quality of SMSF advice they provide to investors.
+In April, we published Report 337 SMSFs: Improving the quality of advice given to investors (REP 337).
+The report summarises our findings from our SMSF file reviews and identifies a number of practical tips advisers can use to improve the quality of SMSF advice they provide to investors.